Williams-Sonoma (NYSE:WSM) Shares Gap Down to $143.99

 Analyst Ratings Changes

-WSM has been the subject of several recent analyst reports.
-Citigroup raised their target price on Williams-Sonoma from $123.00 to $146.00 and gave the stock a “neutral” rating in a research report on Wednesday, August 2nd.
-Robert W. Baird reduced their price objective on Williams-Sonoma from $130.00 to $125.00 in a research report on Wednesday, May 24th.
+A number of research firms recently issued reports on WSM.
+Royal Bank of Canada lifted their price objective on Williams-Sonoma from $143.00 to $150.00 and gave the company an “outperform” rating in a research report on Thursday, August 24th.
+JPMorgan Chase & Co. lifted their price objective on Williams-Sonoma from $115.00 to $135.00 and gave the company an “underweight” rating in a research report on Thursday, August 24th.
 Telsey Advisory Group lifted their price objective on Williams-Sonoma from $146.00 to $170.00 and gave the company an “outperform” rating in a research report on Thursday, August 24th.
-Wells Fargo & Company lifted their price objective on Williams-Sonoma from $120.00 to $150.00 and gave the company an “equal weight” rating in a research report on Thursday, August 24th.
-Finally, Morgan Stanley lifted their price objective on Williams-Sonoma from $100.00 to $125.00 and gave the company an “underweight” rating in a research report on Thursday, August 24th.
-Six equities research analysts have rated the stock with a sell rating, six have given a hold rating and six have assigned a buy rating to the company’s stock.
-Based on data from MarketBeat.com, Williams-Sonoma currently has a consensus rating of “Hold” and an average price target of $139.65.
+UBS Group lifted their price objective on Williams-Sonoma from $103.00 to $110.00 and gave the company a “sell” rating in a research report on Thursday, August 24th.
+Finally, StockNews.com raised Williams-Sonoma from a “hold” rating to a “buy” rating in a research report on Thursday, August 24th.
+Six equities research analysts have rated the stock with a sell rating, six have issued a hold rating and six have given a buy rating to the stock.
+According to MarketBeat.com, Williams-Sonoma currently has a consensus rating of “Hold” and a consensus price target of $139.65.

 Check Out Our Latest Stock Report on WSM